pyOpenSci/python-package-guide/tutorials/intro.md

 upload (`git push`) and download (`git pull`) files to GitHub and GitLab.
 :::

+### Issues or Ticket Trackers

+GitHub and GitLab also both offer community features such as issues that allow:

+* you to communicate with your maintainers and contributor community
+* users to report bugs, ask questions and request new features
+* you to publicly keep track of enhancements and features you want to work on for your package.

-### Continuous integration and continuous deployment help you maintain your package
+### Continuous integration and continuous deployment

-Platforms such as GitHub and GitLab also provide continuous integration and continuous deployment (CI/CD).
+GitHub and GitLab also provide continuous integration and continuous deployment (CI/CD).
 Continuous integration (CI) refers to a platform that automatically runs a specific job when a certain event occurs.

 **An example of Continuous integration:**
 * When someone submits a change to your code, your tests will run across different operating systems and the code will be checked for format issues.